Bumblebee Class with Mrs. Johns and Mrs Jobin-Barbour.

-The children in Bumblebees have been working extremely hard and love a challenge!
+The children in Bumblebees have been working extremely hard already this academic year and have made excellent progress over the Autumn term.
 They always try their hardest and enjoy explaining their learning.
 They have grown in independence and are becoming reflective learners – keen to improve their learning.
-The children in Bumblebees work as a team, being very supportive to their peers and ready with praise and encouragement.
+The children in Bumblebees work as a team, being very supportive to their peers and ready with praise and encouragement for each other.

-During the Summer term, Bumblebees be learning about a variety of genres of texts, including narratives, non-chronological reports, instructions and poetry.
+In English, they will continue to work on successfully applying their phonetic knowledge - they are very impressive and can currently say nearly 90 speed sounds in one minute.
+Bumblebees will be learning about a variety of genres of texts, including narratives, non-chronological reports, instructions and poetry.
 The children will continue to practice improving their handwriting and applying their non-negotiables to their writing - such as capital letters and full stops.

 In Maths, they have become very good at counting in 2s, 5s and 10s and have started to use Times Tables Rockstars to look at knowing and recalling their tables.
 We will continue our work in number and place value and undertake practical work in measure.
 The children are becoming proficient in deepening their understanding through problem solving and reasoning tasks and are growing in confidence when articulating their understanding.